AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-with-team-requests/team-requests-overview.md

 ## Understand&nbsp;the Ready to Start and All options

 <!--
-There are two options at the top of the Team Requests section: Ready to Start&nbsp;and All.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">There are two options at the top of the Team Requests section: Ready to Start&nbsp;and All.</p>
 -->

 The Ready to Start option shows only tasks and issues that meet all of the following criteria: